Jean Bégin: Laval Voisins

 Bégin served as head coach of the Laval Voisins for the 1983–84 QMJHL season.
 His team included future NHL players Mario Lemieux, Vincent Damphousse, Bobby Dollas, Steve Finn, Yves Courteau, and Michel Mongeau.
 Bégin made the decision during the pre-season to put Lemieux on a forward line with Jacques Goyette, after Lemieux asked to play with him.
 The move was successful, as Lemieux won the QMJHL scoring title with 133 goals and 282 points in 70 games.

 Laval won 54 games during the regular season, and compiled the best record in league by 14 wins more than the next best team.
 In the playoffs, the Voisins defeated both the Drummondville Voltigeurs and Granby Bisons in four consecutive games, then defeated the Longueuil Chevaliers in six games in the league finals.
 Lemieux scored 52 points in the playoffs, including 29 goals.
 The victory was the first President's Cup for Bégin, and earned the team a berth at the 1984 Memorial Cup for the national championship.

 Bégin and the Voisins travelled to the 1984 Memorial Cup tournament hosted in Kitchener, Ontario.
 The presence of Lemieux was highly anticipated.
 Before the tournament, Bégin was quoted as saying, "It will be the 66th Memorial Cup and I hope our #66 [Lemieux] will continue his output of the regular season and playoffs".
 The Voisins lost 8–2 versus the Kitchener Rangers, then lost 6–5 versus the Ottawa 67's, and lost 4–3 versus the Kamloops Junior Oilers, leaving Bégin winless in coaching at his first Memorial Cup.
 The QMJHL recognized Bégin by naming him coach of the second all-star team for the season.

 Bégin returned as head coach for the 1984–85 QMJHL season.
 After 19 games, his team had a record of 7 wins and 12 losses.
-Laval struggled without Lemieux who was now on the Pittsburgh Penguins in the NHL, and the Voisins were drawing an average crown of only 750 fans per game.
+Laval struggled without Lemieux who was now on the Pittsburgh Penguins in the NHL, and the Voisins were drawing an average crowd of only 750 fans per game.
 Team owner Claude Fournel fired Bégin, and commented on the season by saying "this is like a cold shower".
 Bégin was replaced by Marcel Patenaude as coach.